zenreach/rules_go/go/nogo.rst

 Running vet
 ~~~~~~~~~~~

-`vet_` is a tool included in the official Go distribution that examines Go
+`vet`_ is a tool that examines Go source code and reports correctness issues not
-source code and reports correctness issues not caught by Go compilers.
+caught by Go compilers.
+It is included in the official Go distribution.

 You can choose to run `vet`_ alongside the Go compiler by setting the ``vet``
 attribute in your `nogo`_ target: